Gypsies, Tramps and Weed

 "Gypsies, Tramps and Weed" is the seventh episode of the third season of the American television series Will & Grace.
 It was written by Katie Palmer and directed by series producer James Burrows.
 The episode originally aired on NBC in the United States on November 16, 2000.
 Guest stars in "Gypsies, Tramps and Weed" include Cher, Camryn Manheim, and Robert Romanus.

 In the episode, Will (Eric McCormack) reluctantly decides to use a birthday gift certificate from Grace (Debra Messing) to consult a psychic about his future and encounters Sue (Manheim), an absent-minded psychic whose prediction leaves him reeling.
-Meanwhile, pop singer-songwriter Cher encounters her biggest fan: Jack (Sean Hayes); and Karen (Megan Mullally) frowns on Grace's new employee (Romanus) at the design firm.
+Meanwhile, pop singer Cher encounters her biggest fan: Jack (Sean Hayes); and Karen (Megan Mullally) frowns on Grace's new employee (Romanus) at the design firm.

 One of the aspects of the episode focused on Jack carrying a Cher doll, as his adoration for the singer.
 The result of the doll's appearance was a "collaboration" among the show's staff, NBC, Mattel, and the Ketchum Entertainment Marketing unit.
 Mattel lent the producers a $60,000 prototype of the doll.
 Will & Grace producer Tim Kaiser noted that the doll's appearance was not any kind of "forced" product placement.

 Since airing, "Gypsies, Tramps and Weed" has received positive reviews from television critics.
 The episode was watched by approximately 22 million viewers and received a 14.8 rating, among viewers in the 18–49 demographic, according to Nielsen ratings.
 It was also the show's second-highest rating ever.